 Offer Help But Don’t Push

 However, it is important to keep in mind that one has to tread a fine balance.
-As in the real store, there are instances at which the shopper prefers to be left alone browsing, similarly in the virtual world, offer assistance but take care to give space to the customer if he so desires!
+As in the real store, there are instances at which the shopper prefers to be left alone browsing, similarly in the virtual world, customer service of an online store needs to offer assistance but also take care to give space to the customer if he so desires!
 No customer would like to be pushed.
 So gentle suggestions only…

 Easy To Navigate And Easy To Maneuver